3liz/lizmap-web-client/docker/README.md

 ### Note about configuration snippets.

-Configuration files may be splitted into snippets without tampering with the main configuration files.
+Configuration files may be split into snippets without tampering with the main configuration files.
 They must end with `.ini.php` and be valid php ini files.

 Configuration snippets are  searched in the following directories: